ArkhamCookie/RustyPage/README.md

 # RustyHome

-RustyHome is a simple startpage configurable in a simple [TOML](https://toml.io/) file.
+RustyHome is a simple startpage configurable with a simple [TOML](https://toml.io/) file.

 ## Features